taviroquai/architect/README.md

 * Modular architecture
 * Theme and Idiom configuration (no programming skills required)

-Commom features (most can be done in 1 line of code)
+Commom features
 ----------------------------------------------------
+(most features can be called in 1 line of code)

 * Supports multiple themes
 * Supports multiple idiom